-Q: WHY IS IT INCONSISTENT WITH COST-BASED RATE DESIGN TO RECOVER UNCOLLECTIBLE COSTS THROUGH THE RESIDENTIAL BFC?
+Q: WHY IS IT INCONSISTENT WITH COST-BASED RATE DESIGN TO RECOVER UNCOLLECTIBLE COSTS THROUGH THE RESIDENTIAL BCC?

-A: Uncollectible costs tend to vary with revenues and thus with usage.
+A: Uncollectible costs tend to vary with revenues and thus with usage, because the larger the bill amount (due to either increased usage or higher rates), the greater the amount of the bill at risk of being unaffordable and therefore uncollectible.
 Thus, as discussed above, such costs are appropriately recovered through the volumetric energy rate.